danielchristianschroeter/watermark-to-image/README.md

   -targetDirectory string
         Target directory for watermarked images -targetWaterkaredImageFilename string
-        Rename all target files to the spercified filename, if set targetWaterkaredImageExtension is required -targetWaterkaredImageFilenameSuffix string
+        Rename all target files to the specified filename, if set targetWaterkaredImageExtension is required -targetWaterkaredImageFilenameSuffix string
         Dynamic Suffix for the filename definied in targetWaterkaredImageFilename added to every target file.
 Allowed values are 3DIGITSCOUNT (3 digits enumeration count) or RAND (random 6 digits number) (default "3DIGITSCOUNT")
   -targetWaterkaredImageHight int